andrekovac/explain-programming/content/blog/docker/docker.md

 Running `$ docker-osx-dev` after starting `Docker Quickstart Terminal` is not necessary in OSX.
 Files are synced as long as `volumes` is set in `docker-compose`.

+### Anonymous volumes

+An anonymous volume will guarantee that a certain subfolders (e.g. `node_modules`) will be present in your **container** folder which is bounded outside the container but you do not have to have it in your bound folder on the host machine (e.g. your laptop) at all.

+Node_modules folder will be present in the container all the time even if you do not have it on the host machine in your working folder.

 ## Docker Workflows